Mountbellew: Amenities

 Mountbellew has a number of shops and small businesses.
-There are four schools located in the town; St. Mary's National School; two secondary schools, Holy Rosary College and Coláiste an Chreagáin; and the Franciscan Brothers Agricultural College, part of the Atlantic Technological University.
+There are four schools located in the town: St. Mary's National School; two secondary schools, Holy Rosary College and Coláiste an Chreagáin; and the Franciscan Brothers Agricultural College, part of the Atlantic Technological University.

-The local secondary school "Holy Rosary College Mountbellew" is home to an All Weather sports facility that was originally built in 2017 with the intention of renting it out to various third parties especially during the winter in aid of raising money for the school.
-However An Bord Pleanala that the floodlighting of the facility should not be in operation any later than 7:30 PM, it was also ruled that the use of this facility could only be used for school purposes and was not to rented out to third parties.
-This came after fierce complaints by the residents of local estate, these complaints mostly regarded the light pollution and the noise such a faiclity would have on the estate which was only 30 yards from the sports facility.
+The local secondary school "Holy Rosary College Mountbellew" is home to an All Weather sports facility that was originally built in 2017 with the intention of renting it out to various third parties, especially during the winter in aid of raising money for the school.
+However, An Bord Pleanala ruled that the floodlighting of the facility should not be in operation any later than 7:30 PM.
+It was also ruled that the use of this facility could only be used for school purposes and was not to be rented out to third parties.
+This came after fierce complaints by the residents of the local estate, these complaints mostly regarded the light pollution and the noise such a facility would have on the estate which was only 30 yards from the sports facility.

 Points of interest in the area include the Bellew Estate and woodlands, the man-made pleasure lake, the old forge, the malt house (which now lends its name to a restaurant) and St Mary's Catholic church.
 The Bellew Estate was once the home of the Grattan-Bellew family, who were Galway parliamentarians during the 18th and 19th centuries.
 The estate demesne is now a wooded area of forest walks and picnic areas.
 The village bridge has a milestone inserted in the middle of its parapet.